samanipour/Operating-Systems/Labs/Lab-8/README.md

 ## Quoting variables
 Get in the habit of putting double quotes around your variables in BASH scripts.
 This is important in the event the variable hasn’t been assigned a value.
-For example, suppose the script in Listing 8.1 was execute with no arguments.
+For example, suppose the script in the example was execute with no arguments.
 The result would be that the color variable is unassigned and the resulting conditional statement would be if [ "" = "blue" ] The result would be false, but without the quotes around $color, the result would be an error message and the script would exit immediately.
 This is because the resulting conditional